 After graduating from SSM in 2007, Daniel moved back to his native Rhode Island to attend Providence College.
 Assigned to the women's hockey beat at the campus newspaper, he expanded his portfolio by serving as the Hockey East correspondent to Beyond The Dashers, a site dedicated exclusively to women's hockey news, for two years.

 Between SSM and PC, Daniel covered four USA Hockey national championships, a Silver Stick tournament, the 2007 Great Lakes Invitational, two Women's Hockey East championships and the 2011 Women's Frozen Four.

-In his budding career, Daniel has covered boys' and girls' youth hockey, youth soccer, men's and women's college hockey, high school football and minor league baseball.
+Daniel's portfolio includes coverage of boys' and girls' youth hockey, youth soccer, men's and women's college hockey, high school football and minor league baseball.
 The many events he has attended have taken place in Minnesota, Wisconsin, Illinois, Michigan, Ontario, Pennsylvania, New York State, Massachusetts, Rhode Island, Georgia and Florida.

 Your not a Bruins fan, dont write anymore articles about then and your a terrible writer

 Al, How did you leave Billy Smith out of the top ten goaltenders.
 19 out of 20 straight playoff series.....4 Cups.
 Brilliant.

 quit being biased with the predictions